Alberto's last gasp: Mudslides and flooding in Appalachia

 The worst of the flooding was in the Appalachian Mountains.
 Up to 7 inches (18 centimeters) of rain caused flooding in Helen, a mountain town in Georgia, the National Weather Service said.

 Atlanta station WAGA-TV reported that several roads near the downtown area of that German-styled tourist destination were shut down because of the rising water.
-No injuries or structural damage have been reported.
+No injuries were reported.

 Two deaths had been reported during the storm's passage.
 A television news anchor and a photojournalist were killed Monday in North Carolina while covering the weather, when a tree became uprooted from rain-soaked ground and toppled onto their SUV, authorities said.
 WYFF-TV of Greenville, South Carolina, said news anchor Mike McCormick and photojournalist Aaron Smeltzer died.